diversen/gpt-translator/output/hamlet_part_translated.md

 **MARCELLUS**

-> Oh, farewell, honest soldier:
+> Oh, goodbye, honest soldier:
-> Who has taken over your post?
+> Who has replaced you?

 **FRANCISCO**